Happymic/EEERover2024/metro-starter-pio/README.md

 Run the code by choosing 'Upload' or →.
 View the serial output using 'monitor' or 🔌.
 A terminal will open to show the serial output from the microcontroller.

-Refer to the documentation for the (Arduino IDE version)[metro-starter-arduino/README.md] of the starter code for more information.
+Refer to the documentation for the [Arduino IDE version](metro-starter-arduino/README.md) of the starter code for more information.